 Through academic study students develop the skills to analyze social issues and propose workable solutions.
 As an Ozanam Scholar you are required to minor in Social Justice and complete other program specific classes.
 Guided by faculty, community leaders, and noted experts, students are required to complete an independent study in their junior year and a capstone project by the end of their senior year.
 They develop their skills as leaders with the knowledge to confront social challenges and the confidence to effect positive change.

 Students have the opportunity to explore different cultures by participating in local, national and international excursions.
-As global citizens students learn about the rights of all human beings and the factors which hinder human rights and human dignity.
-Through these experiences they gain an understanding of various groups in a global context and the role that each of us play in maintaining a healthy and productive society.
+As global citizens, students learn about the rights of all human beings and the factors which hinder human rights and human dignity.

 Director of the Ozanam Scholars Program